10 Istanbul Neighborhoods

 Hagia Sophia Museum| ©Dennis Jarvis

-Sultanahmet is Istanbul's most popular tourist district, as it links to the city's most visited museums such as Hagia Sophia, the Blue Mosque (one of the best mosques in Istanbul) and other areas of great tourist interest.
-The location is also ideal for a tour of the Topkapi Palace, the 15th century residence of the sultans which was converted into a museum in 1924, and the 6th century Basilica Cistern, the largest surviving Byzantine cistern in Istanbul.
+In addition, its location is ideal for a tour of the Topkapi Palace, the 15th century residence of the sultans transformed into a museum in 1924, and the 6th century Basilica Cistern, the largest surviving Byzantine cistern in Istanbul.

-A paradise for history buffs, this neighbourhood bears the traces of the Roman, Byzantine and Ottoman empires.
+Sultanahmet, which is a paradise for history lovers, bears the traces of the Roman, Byzantine and Ottoman empires.
+In this neighbourhood you can:

-Book a ticketed tour of the Topkapi Palace
+Book a tour with tickets to Topkapi Palace

 Ortakoy Mosque| ©Kemal Eksen